AdvancedCSS2023/assignment-3--scrollytelling-team-10/README.md

 In the next scrollable website that we will create some time during the future, we will need to work out from a framework like scrollama.
 This would make the process much easier to understand and it would be more enjoyable to create something like this again with some help.

 We will also focus on creating the website from the aspect of intersection observer, since we did not do that during this project we had a lot of problems to make it work in the end.
-Luckely for us we figured out a way to make it workable so we are happy with the result.
+Luckily for us we figured out a way to make it workable so we are happy with the result.